-Spring is here and the summer holidays are fast approaching!
-With warmer weather ahead, we turn to our favorite summer staples: fresh fruits, crisp salads, and cold, icy drinks to cool us down on the hottest of days.
+With warmer weather upon us, we turn to our favorite summer staples: fresh fruits, crisp salads, and cold, icy drinks to cool us down on the hottest of days.

 For a quick snack, focus on protein to settle hunger without overloading on calories.
 For a quick, on-the-go smoothie, stick to:

 This is truly as simple as throwing your favorite protein powder into a blender with a banana and milk, or blitzing some yogurt with berries or oats and ice.
-A great Keto or Paleo alternative would be Promix Zero Whey protein powder with avocado and milk – even pump a little MCT Oil in for extra satiety if you’re really feeling fancy.
+A great Keto or Paleo alternative would be Promix Whey Isolate Protein Powder with avocado and milk.
+You could even pump a little MCT Oil in for extra satiety if you’re really feeling fancy.
 Remember: collagen counts as protein and is a fantastic way to thicken up smoothies with very few ingredients!

 “The key to making a lunch smoothie,” says Albert, “is to not load it with sugar and have some protein and fat.”

 His equation for success becomes a little more involved in order to really ensure all nutritional boxes earn a check mark.